-Accident causes power outage on Molly Barr Road - The Oxford Eagle
+[UPDATE] Power is restored on Molly Barr Road - The Oxford Eagle

-Accident causes power outage on Molly Barr Road
+[UPDATE] Power is restored on Molly Barr Road

 Hundreds of residents on Molly Barr Road are without power this morning after a traffic accident downed an electrical pole.

-Note: UPDATE: Power was restored to Molly Barr as of 11:25 a.m.